-It’s worth noting that, from the iPhone 8 onwards, Apple has added a feature that will sound an alert and start a countdown from three to call 999 if you hold down the On button and Volume key at the same time.
+It’s worth noting that, from the iPhone 8 onwards, Apple has added a feature that will sound an alert and start a countdown from three to call 999 if you hold down the On button and Volume key at the same time for more than a few seconds.
 And if you have Siri activated, all you need to do is say the number “14” to the voice assistant and it will ask you if you want to make an emergency call.

 You can add emergency contacts to your Android phone by following these steps:

 Go to Settings and click on User and accounts.